jun-yan/ids/notes/docs/Fraud_Detection_Python_from_GitHub.md

 ```

 ### Data Resampling
 We can resample our data to better account for the imbalance in the dataset.
 This can be done by Undersampling or Oversampling.
-To be able to compare the resampled datasets lets define a `compare_plot()` function which will take in two DataFrames and return a comparison of the two plots.
+To be able to compare the resampled datasets let us define a `compare_plot()` function which will take in two DataFrames and return a comparison of the two plots.

 ```{code-cell} ipython3
 def compare_plot(X: np.ndarray, y: np.ndarray, X_resampled: np.ndarray, y_resampled: np.ndarray, method: str):